-In simple terms, a pH neutral cleaner or pH neutral detergent is one that has a pH level of 7.
+In simple terms, a neutral pH cleaner is one that has a pH level of 7.

 Pure water is typically the only solution that has a pH level of 7, but cleaning solutions are considered neutral if they have a pH level between 6 and 8.
-Mild dish soap is a common example of a pH neutral cleaner.
+Mild dish soap and baking soda are common examples of pH neutral cleaning solutions.

 5 benefits of using a pH neutral cleaner

 - A pH neutral detergent is safe to use on all surfaces including untreated surfaces